Haddington Athletic F.C.

-In July 2021, Scott Bonar became the manager of the club assisted by Ryan Grant.
+In July 2021, Scott Bonar became the manager of the club.

 History

 After a number of years in the bottom tier of Junior football in the East Region, the club won the South Division in 2014–15 and gained promotion to the second tier.
 In 2017–18 Haddington achieved their best finish in the East Premier League, finishing 3rd in their final season before moving to the East of Scotland League.

 The club gained SFA membership in 2020 after upgrades were made to the ground, which included the addition of floodlights.